davejjwilliams/new-solar/README.md

 Please be careful to include the `role` carefully from the, as this determines under which category the member is placed.

 The `subtitle` appears under the member name and is optional.
 If you do not wish to include it, leave it as `"subtitle": ""`.
+Same process for member `links`.

 The `imgUrl` represents the name of the file under the `/assets/member-images` directory.
 For example, if you have a photo at `/assets/member-images/example.jpg`, the entry in this file would be `"imgUrl": "example.jpg"`.